-Specific Outcomes (On completion of this course, the student should be able to:) Assessment Criteria (What evidence must the student provide to show that they are competent?
+Specific Outcomes (On completion of this course, the student should be able to:) evidence must the student provide to show that they are competent?
 The student must be able to:) Assessment Tasks (The evidence will be gathered in the following way.
-The student may be expected to:) Understand and explain the essential elements of a valid contract of lease. - Define the essential elements of a contract of lease Describe and explain the requirements that have to be satisfied for these elements to exist Demonstrate an understanding of the court decisions that have authoritatively determined what the various elements and requirements are. - Write short essays, supported by authority, explaining the requirements that have to be met for one of the elements to be satisfied Write case notes on the leading precedents discussed and examined during the course.
-Understand and explain some of the key legal consequences of entering into a contract of lease. - Discuss some of the important consequences of entering into a contract of lease, and the legal problems that can be associated with these issues Demonstrate an understanding of the court decisions that have authoritatively determined what the law is with regard to these legal consequences. - Write short essays, supported by authority, explaining one or another of the legal consequences of entering into a lease contract Write case notes on the leading precedents discussed and examined during the course.
-Understand and explain the legal duties that are imposed upon buyers and sellers, and the consequences that flow if these duties are breached.
-Define the various legal duties.
-Describe and explain how these duties impact upon lessors and lessees respectively.
-Demonstrate an understanding of the court decisions that have authoritatively determined what these legal duties are.
-Describe and explain the remedies that may flow if these duties are breached. - Write short essays, supported by authority, explaining the various legal duties imposed upon lessors and lessees respectively, and the remedies available where such duties are breached.
-Understand and explain the features of certain special types of lease contracts, and sales regulated by statutes.
-Discuss the important or unique features of special leases.
-Discuss the legal requirements that attach to certain common forms of lease regulated by statutory enactments and constitutional principles. - Write short essays, supported by authority, explaining the legal features of special forms of lease contract or leases regulated by statute.
+The student may be expected to:) Understand, analyse and evaluate the essential elements of a valid contract of lease.
+Define and discuss the two essential elements of a contract of lease.
+Explain, analyse, compare/contrast, distinguish the requirements that have to be satisfied for these elements to exist.
+Demonstrate a critical understanding of the court decisions that have authoritatively determined what the various elements and requirements are. - Use all these techniques in presenting written answers to authentic problem-type scenario questions.
+Understand, analyse and evaluate some of the key legal consequences of entering into a contract of lease. - Define and discuss these legal consequences - Explain, analyse, compare/contrast, distinguish the requirements that have to be satisfied where these consequences ensue Demonstrate a critical understanding of the court decisions that have authoritatively determined what the consequences are. - Use all these techniques in presenting written answers to authentic problem-type scenario questions.
+Understand, analyse and evaluate the legal duties that are imposed upon buyers and sellers, and the consequences that flow if these duties are breached. - Define and discuss these duties and their remedies - Explain and analyse critically these duties and their respective remedies - Demonstrate a critical understanding of the court decisions that have authoritatively determined what the various elements and requirements are. - Use all these techniques in presenting written answers to authentic problem-type scenario questions.

-Apply the knowledge acquired during - Identify the relevant legal Write iudgments the course to solve practical problems problem or issue. opinions in which a practical with regard to sale contracts. problem is analysed and - State the relevant law, and solved on the basis of the discuss the relevant legal relevant law and precedents. precedents with regard to that - Apply the law to the facts in order to come to a reasoned conclusion about the problem, and the legal remedies that might flow from the finding.
+Understand, analyse and evaluate the - Distinguish in what - Use all these techniques in features of certain special types of lease circumstances legislation, as presenting written answers to contracts, and sales regulated by statutes. opposed to the common law, authentic problem-type will apply. scenario questions. - Demonstrate a critical understanding of how legislation changes the legal position if it is applicable.
+Apply the knowledge acquired during - Identify the relevant legal - Write judgments or opinions the course to solve practical problems problem or issue. in which a practical problem with regard to sale contracts. - Select and discuss the relevant is analysed and solved on the law, and apply or evaluate the basis of the relevant law and relevant legal precedents with precedents, legal outcomes regard to that issue. are predicted, and new or - Apply the law to the facts in novel solutions are suggested order to come to a reasoned or proposed, if necessary. conclusion about the problem, and the legal remedies that might flow from the finding, or propose a new solution to the problem.